techidaily/site-easy-unlock-android/source/_posts/the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-oneplus-by-drfone-android.md

 - **Step 2:** Once logged in, you can locate your device, select the "Unlock" option;
 - **Step 3:** Enter your new password.
 Once unlocked, you can access your device with your new password.

-## FAQs About Android Unlock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LBCobAYzzcc?si=J3eSTQ3AdyxWAjGo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs About Android Unlock

 ### 1\.
 Is there any universal code to unlock the Android phone?